Simon-Tang/msdos-game-example/README.md

 -   All comments are block comments (`/* ... */`)
 -   All source files (inside `src`) use Windows line endings (CRLF)
+-   All variables are declared at the beginning of scope blocks

 ### Turbo C 2.01 Compiler Help